ErikSzabo/devrik-backend-api/README.md

 **POST** add a new minified project

 ```
-/api/v1/projects/preview
+/projects/preview
 ```

 **POST** add a new project page

 ```
-/api/v1/projects/extended
+/projects/extended
 ```

 **POST** add a new skill

 ```
-/api/v1/skills
+/skills
 ```

 ---

-**PATCH** and **DELETE** endpoints are follow the same structure as POST endpoints with a /id at the end, where id is the database id.
+**PUT** and **DELETE** endpoints are follow the same structure as POST endpoints with a /id at the end, where id is the database id.